 Weight Loss Blog: Flex Success

-Flex Success is a weight loss blog run by Dean and Lizzy, an Australian couple, who help people develop healthy eating plans.
+Flex Success is a weight loss blog run by Dean and Lizzy, an Australian couple who help people develop healthy eating plans.

 Dean focuses on strength training competitors, and Lizzy focuses on nutrition, calorie intake, and eating habits.
 They also have a talented team of coaches that work under them.

+The decision to assign a coach to a particular client is based on that client’s unique needs.
 Their blog is provided in audio format – an entertaining podcast that provides useful tips.
 Give it a listen.

 Weight Loss Blog: Faz Lifts